WWE Rumors: Former Champion Permanently Replacing Legend On ‘Raw’ Announce Team

 Meltzer went on to say that angles featuring a former wrestler turned announcer being taunted into the ring usually do well.
 If WWE needs Joe back for a ratings boost or if he merely wants to wrestle again, this could easily happen with someone else on the roster.

 Samoa Joe’s last match was in early February when he was part of an eight-man tag on Raw.
-WWE saw Rezar lost for nearly a year in that match due to a severe arm injury.
+WWE superstar Rezar will be out nearly a year after due to a severe arm injury in March.
 Not long after that took place, Joe suffered another concussion during a commercial shoot.